namberino/namberino.github.io/content/posts/tvc-modeling.md

 For the torque, we can just multiply the force applied to the rocket in the X axis with the moment arm because the horizontal thrust will generate a moment around the rocket's center of mass (this is used to control the pitch, that's why it's called pitching moment)

-We finally have all the necessary values to plug into our 3DOF function:
+We finally have all the necessary values to plug into our 3DOF function.
+We'll also extract the position, velocity and acceleration results into a variable and initialize a `time` variable for plotting:

 ```py
 results = three_dof_body_axes(Fx, Fz, My, u0, w0, theta0, q0, pos0, mass, inertia, g, dt, simulation_duration)